Descriptive Statistics of the Genome: Phylogenetic Classification of Viruses

 Viruses are classified phylogenetically using two complementary systems.
 The first system is known as \textit{Baltimore classification}~\citep{baltimorepaper}.
 Baltimore classifications are defined by the genomic material of the virus (RNA/DNA), strandedness (single/double), the method of replication (reverse-transcribing), and sense (positive/negative).
-These classes break the viruses up into 7 classes.
+This results in 7 mutually exclusive viral classes.

-The International Committee for the Taxonomy of Viruses (ICTV) provides the second method of classification~\citep{ictvpaper}.
+The \textbf{International Committee on Taxonomy of Viruses} (ICTV) provides the second method of classification~\citep{ictvpaper}.
 The classifications are made by a sub-committee of the ICTV based on features of the virus (e.g. capsid shape, host, genome sequence, etc.) These classifications are hierarchical.
-The levels of the hierarchy, ordered from the broadest to the most specific, are \textit{order}, \textit{family}, \textit{sub-family}, \textit{genus}, \textit{species}, \textit{strain}.
+The levels of the hierarchy, ordered from the broadest to the most specific, are \textit{order}, \textit{family}, \textit{sub-family}, \textit{genus}, \textit{species}.
 Additionally, each family belongs to only one Baltimore class.
-There are additional levels of the hierarchy, e.g. \textit{sub-genus}, but for the analysis of the data used here we test the Baltimore class, family, genus, and species.
+There are additional levels of the hierarchy, e.g. \textit{sub-genus}, but for the data used here only the Baltimore class, family, genus, and species are analyzed.